-John Barnes was a thrilling player for Watford, Liverpool, Newcastle and England, but when we got the chance to speak to him, we had to ask him about one of the greatest songs of all time.
+John Barnes was a brilliant player for Watford, Liverpool, Newcastle and England, but when we were able to speak to him to him, we simply had to ask him about one of the greatest songs of all time.

 Three decisions the England squad came to regret in 1990: Gazza lunging in on Thomas Berthold; Chris Waddle aiming for the top corner; everyone declining the option of royalties for World In Motion.

-“We had a choice of getting royalties or getting maybe three or four thousand pounds to split between the players,” Barnes told Planet Football, speaking on behalf of Bonus Code Bets.
+“We had a choice of getting royalties or getting maybe three or four thousand pounds to split between the players,” Barnes told Planet Football.
 “We heard that royalties meant that if not one single was sold then there would be no money, so we went for the £4000 to split between us.

 “Then it was No.1 all over Europe, so we should have gone for royalties.
 I wouldn’t be working now if we did.”

 Barnes and his England team-mates can’t really be blamed for taking the quick buck.
 Before 1990, when football and music mixed, the results were almost always dire, as the players well knew.

 The former Liverpool man says the 1986 squad recorded an album of supposed hits, including ‘Tulips from Amsterdam’ and ‘Viva España’.
 This despite the tournament being held in Mexico.
 So bad that even the internet has no record of its existence.

 Such was the scepticism, only six players showed up for the recording of the 1990 ditty.

 “At the very start, it was just me, Gazza, Peter Beardsley, Chris Waddle, Steve McMahon and Des Walker,” he says.
 “We were the only six because one Sunday when the squad met up, Bobby Robson told us to go to Marlow to do the song.